 Luckily, if you have some heels that don't seem to cut it for you (or just simply cut your feet!) we've got tips and tricks on how to walk in heels properly.

-So whether you just got your first pair of heels or you’re a dedicated shoe collector, it’s never a bad idea to learn (or re-learn) how to walk in heels.
+So whether you just got your first pair of heels or you're a dedicated shoe collector, it's never a bad idea to learn (or re-learn) how to walk in heels.
+Because sometimes even supermodels take a tumble or slip in heels in the off-season.

-How To Walk in Heels
+How To Walk in High Heels – 12 Solutions

 While it may seem silly, investing the time to learn how to walk in heels properly will pay off the next time you're faced with an event where wearing heels is mandatory.